lukerbs/radio-wave-classifier/README.md

     * Code for loading training data
     * Code for extracting hamming fingerprints from signal embeddings
     * Code for visualizing signal embeddings in t-SNE
-* Introduction to Facebook Artificial Intelligce Similarity Search (FAISS)
+* Introduction to Facebook Artificial Intelligence Similarity Search (FAISS)

 # Getting Started
 * To start training from scratch, go to the notebook here: